Analytic geometry: Geometric axis

 Axis in geometry is the perpendicular line to any line, object or a surface.

-Also for this may be used the common language use as a: normal (prependicular) line, otherwise in engineering as axial line.
+Also for this may be used the common language use as a: normal (perpendicular) line, otherwise in engineering as axial line.

 In geometry, a normal is an object such as a line or vector that is perpendicular to a given object.
 For example, in the two-dimensional case, the normal line to a curve at a given point is the line perpendicular to the tangent line to the curve at the point.

 In the three-dimensional case a surface normal, or simply normal, to a surface at a point P is a vector that is perpendicular to the tangent plane to that surface at P. The word "normal" is also used as an adjective: a line normal to a plane, the normal component of a force, the normal vector, etc. The concept of normality generalizes to orthogonality.